mirjak/draft-dhc-dhcpv4-over-dhcpv6-ra/draft-porfiri-dhc-dhcpv4-over-dhcpv6-ra.md

 DHCPv4 messages could reach a DHCPv4 server without using the 4o6RA.
-While this can cause erroneous state in both clients and servers and potentially even lead to misconfigurations that impact reachability, this is not seen as a security concern rather than a deployment error and even though it may be used for attacks from within the network, it's not new and it's not being introduced because of this specification.
+While this can cause erroneous state in both clients and servers and potentially even lead to misconfigurations that impact reachability, this is not seen as a security concern rather than a deployment error.
+Further, even though it may be used for attacks from within the network, this is not new and it is not introduced because of this specification.

 More generally, legacy IPv4 clients are not aware of this mechanism, however, even when DHCP 4o6 is used, the client does not have any control about the